Josko/ccbot/readme.txt

 Here's how:

 1.)
-When CC Bot starts up it reads up to 9 sets of battle.net connection information from ghost.cfg.
+When CCBot starts up it reads up to 9 sets of battle.net connection information from ghost.cfg.
 2.)
 A set of battle.net connection information contains the following keys: a.) *_server (required) b.) *_cdkeyroc